arbor-sim/arbor/doc/concepts/cell.rst

 .. _model_cable_cell:
 1. **Cable Cells**

-   Cable cells are morphologically-detailed cells represented as branching linear 1D segments.
-They can be coupled to other cell types via the following mechanisms:
+   Cable cells are morphologically-detailed cells.
+They can be coupled to other cells via the following
+   mechanisms:

    1. Spike exchange over a :ref:`connection <modelconnections>` with fixed latency.
       Cable cells can *receive* spikes from any kind of cell, and can be a *source* of spikes